Abdulmoiz-Ahmer/ultimate-software-engineering-guide/javascript-ecosystem/reactjs/README.md

 ### React Hooks

+- **[useState, useReducer and useContext](https://kentcdodds.com/blog/application-state-management-with-react)** - Which one is sufficent in what cases
 - **[Referencing Values with Refs](https://react.dev/learn/referencing-values-with-refs)** - The escape hatch of react renders
 - **[Synchronizing with Effects](https://react.dev/learn/synchronizing-with-effects)** - Everything about effects
 - **[You Might Not Need an Effect](https://react.dev/learn/you-might-not-need-an-effect)** -